jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

   corresponding private key is authorized to emit secure route advertisements on behalf of the AS(es) specified in the certificate.

-This document defines a new RDAP extension, "rpki1", for accessing the RPKI registration data in the Internet Number Registries (INRs) for aforementioned RPKI profiles through RDAP.
-An Internet Number Registry (INR) could be a Regional Internet Registry (RIR), a National Internet Registry (NIR), or a Local Internet Registry (LIR).
+This document defines a new RDAP extension, "rpki1", for accessing the RPKI registration data within the Internet Number Registry System (INRS) for aforementioned RPKI profiles through RDAP.
+The Internet Number Registry System (INRS) is composed of
+Regional Internet Registries (RIRs), National Internet Registries (NIRs), and Local Internet Registries (LIRs).

-The motivation here is that such RDAP data could complement the existing RPKI diagnostic tools when troubleshooting a route hijack or leak, by conveniently providing access to registration information from an INR's database beside what's inherently available from an RPKI profile object.
+The motivation here is that such RDAP data could complement the existing RPKI diagnostic tools when troubleshooting a route hijack or leak, by conveniently providing access to registration information from a registry's database beside what is inherently available from an RPKI profile object.
 There is registration metadata that is often needed for troubleshooting that does not appear in, say, a ROA or a VRP (Verified ROA Payload); such as: